 You need to make this.
 I have no qualms whatsoever saying that this is the best fudge recipe you’ll make, hands down.
 All credit to Andrea for that!

 This recipe makes about five pounds of fudge, so you’ll have plenty to share and still have some left for yourself.
 Store fudge in an airtight container in the refrigerator.
-If you’re giving this fudge as a gift, I like to package it up into pretty tins and keep them in the fridge until I’m ready to give them away.
+If you’re giving this fudge recipe as a gift, I like to package it up into pretty tins and keep them in the fridge until I’m ready to give them away.

 ★ Did you make this fudge recipe?
 Don’t forget to give it a star rating below! ★